timb-machine-mirrors/unikzforce-wormhole/README.md

     - **Entry Found**: If an entry for the destination MAC address is found in the MAC table, the packet is forwarded immediately using the XDP layer.
 This ensures low-latency forwarding.
     - **Entry Not Found**: If no entry is found for the destination MAC address, the packet is passed from the XDP layer up to the TC layer.

 2. **Unknown Unicast Flooding**: In the TC layer, the system performs unknown unicast flooding.
 This is necessary because the XDP layer does not support cloning a packet multiple times and redirecting it to multiple destinations.
 The TC layer handles this by cloning the packet and sending it to all possible destinations.
-(TODO: i should change the program to do unknow unicast flooding for only broadcast packets, not all uknown mac addresses of all packet types should be flooded)
+(TODO: I should change the program to do unknow unicast flooding for only broadcast packets, not all uknown mac addresses of all packet types should be flooded)